AlainParadis/designschool/_topics/types-of-swatches.md

   </figcaption>
   </figure>

   Remember to create a new Illustrator document in RGB mode to paste the graphic into.
 Save it into the exercise folder.
-Save it as <span class="sans fw600 darkgreen">rgb.ai</span>.
+Save it as <span class="fw600 darkgreen">rgb.ai</span>.
 ---